ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 }
 ```

-in order for `stationSignerMock` parameter to receive the injection, the extensions (`BlockSignerFixture` and `BlockEncryptorFixture`) must be queried in order, until one of them returns `true` from its `supportsParameter()` method, which in turn the JUnit5 extension model will use to get the fixture instance.
+in order for `stationSignerMock` parameter to receive the injection, the extensions (`BlockSignerFixture` and `BlockEncryptorFixture`) must be queried in order, until one of them returns `true` from its `supportsParameter()` method, which in turn allow the JUnit5 extension model to use the appropriate class to get the fixture instance.
 After that, the runtime will repeat the check for `blockEncryptorMock` parameter and so on.
 This is something we should keep in mind.
-It is not that bad, as this is test code but if we do that in a few thousand of tests, it may start becoming noticable.
+It is not that bad for performance, and is a good compromise as this is test code, but if we do that in a few thousand of tests, it may start becoming noticable.

 ### And a (validating) surprise